pkellner/pluralsight-ai-powered-react-applications/m5/clip-final-no-ai/README.md

 # React AI Course

-All that has to be done here is update the two methods, analyze-sentiment.ts and summarie-conent.ts
+All that has to be done here is update the two methods, analyze-sentiment.ts and summarize-content.ts

 currently, all defaults to pending with a summary that shows body length